 On her last voyage she was under the command of her third owner, Captain William Montgomery of Isle La Motte.
 While sailing up the lake on December 9, 1876 a powerful winter gale struck and upon approaching Burlington, Butler’s steering mechanism broke.
 The captain jury-rigged a tiller bar to the steering post and attempted to maneuver his craft around the breakwater.
 The attempt was unsuccessful and the schooner crashed headlong into the breakwater.
 The force of the water was so great that the vessel was repeatedly lifted on top of the ice-covered stones.
 One by one each of the ship’s company made the perilous jump onto the breakwater.
 The captain was the last to leave the ship which immediately sank into the 40′ of water where she now rests.

-Having narrowly escaped death by drowning, Butler's survivors now risked freezing to death on the breakwater.
-All surely would have perished had it not been for the heroic intervention of Burlington ship chandler James Wakefield and his son, who rowed out in a 14' lighthouse boat and took all five to safety.
+Having narrowly escaped death by drowning, Butler’s survivors now risked freezing to death on the breakwater.
+All surely would have perished had it not been for the heroic intervention of Burlington ship chandler James Wakefield and his son, who rowed out in a 14′ lighthouse boat and took all five to safety.
 Butler was declared a total loss.
-Artifacts from the General Butler are on display at the Lake Champlain Maritime Museum's Basin Harbor facility.
+Take a virtual shipwreck tour of General Butler and listen to the harrowing rescue tale as told by a former staff member: General Butler Virtual Shipwreck Tour.
+Artifacts from the General Butler in the collections of the Lake Champlain Maritime Museum.

 Features of Interest